Death on the High Seas Act: Proposed legislation and criticism

-The Covid-19 pandemic
+The COVID-19 pandemic

-In addition to the already-proposed legislation to expand DOHSA to cover deaths on cruise ship voyages, the Act is back in the courts facing challenges by individuals whose loved ones died as a result of contracting COVID-19 on cruise ships.
+In addition to the already-proposed legislation to expand DOHSA to cover deaths on cruise ship voyages, the Act was challenged in court by individuals whose loved ones died as a result of contracting COVID-19 on cruise ships.
 After Wilson Maa died after contracting COVID-19 while on board the Coral Princess in March and April 2020, Toyling Maa sued Carnival Cruise Lines and Princess Cruise Lines making claims of negligence on behalf of herself and her deceased husband.

 Maa claimed that the cruise line failed to disclose the severity of the virus, after two passengers died on board, and argued that DOHSA should not apply because her husband died after returning to shore.
 The district judge ultimately dismissed the lawsuit, noting that 9th Circuit precedent clearly shows that DOHSA applies to all accidents occurring on the high seas, regardless of where the death ultimately occurs.
 Several later cases involving similar facts (passengers passing away from COVID-19 after contracting the virus on a cruise ship) have reinforced the fact that DOHSA is the sole remedy for surviving relatives when the decedent contracts Covid-19 on the high seas and subsequently dies, regardless of their location at death.